Ponyo: Plot

 Gran Mamare arrives at Fujimoto's submarine.
 Sōsuke's father, Kōichi, sees her traveling and recognizes her as the Goddess of Mercy.
 Fujimoto notices the moon appears to be falling out of its orbit and satellites are falling like shooting stars, symptoms of the dangerous imbalance of nature that now exists.
-Gran Mamare declares that if Sōsuke can pass a test, Ponyo can live as a human and that the balance of nature will be restored.
+Gran Mamare reassures him, and declares that if Sōsuke can pass a test, Ponyo can live as a human and the balance of nature will be restored.
 Fujimoto, still worried, reminds her that if Sōsuke fails the test, Ponyo will turn into sea foam.

 The next day, Sōsuke and Ponyo find that most of the land around the house has been covered by the ocean.
 Since it is impossible for Lisa to come home, the two decide to find her.
-With Ponyo's magic, they make Sōsuke's pop pop boat bigger to traverse the waters, seeing marine life from the Late Devonian period and more people on boats.
-When they reach the forest, however, Ponyo tires and falls asleep, and the boat slowly reverts back to its original size.
+With Ponyo's magic, they make Sōsuke's pop-pop boat bigger to traverse the waters, seeing marine life from the Late Devonian period and more people on boats.
+When they reach the forest, however, Ponyo tires and falls asleep, and the boat slowly reverts to its original size.
 Sōsuke drags Ponyo to the shore, where he finds Lisa's abandoned car.
 As they continue walking, Ponyo mysteriously reverts to her fish form.
-Meanwhile, Lisa and the residents of the nursing home are temporarily able to breathe water because of Gran Mamare.
-Ponyo and Sōsuke encounter Fujimoto, who warns the boy on the imbalance of nature, begs him to give him back Ponyo.
-Despite their attempt to flee, they are captured and Fujimoto takes them down to the protected nursing home.
+Meanwhile, Gran Mamare grants Lisa and the residents of the nursing home the temporary ability to breathe in water.
+Ponyo and Sōsuke encounter Fujimoto, who warns the boy about the imbalance of nature and begs him to return Ponyo to him.
+Despite their attempt to escape, Fujimoto captures them and transports them to the protected nursing home.

 Sōsuke reunites with Lisa and meets Gran Mamare, with whom Lisa has just had a long private conversation.
-Gran Mamare asks him if he can love Ponyo whether she is a fish or human; Sōsuke replies likewise.
-She then tells her daughter that if she chooses to become human once and for all, she will have to give up her magical powers.
+Gran Mamare asks him if he can love Ponyo whether she is a fish or human; Sōsuke confirms that he does.
+She then informs her daughter that she must relinquish her magical powers if she decides to permanently transform into a human.
 Ponyo agrees, and she is encased in a bubble given to Sōsuke, who is instructed to kiss it to complete Ponyo's transformation, as the balance of nature is restored.
 The previously stranded ships head back to port.
 Fujimoto respects his daughter's choice, having decided he can trust Sōsuke.
-Ponyo then joyfully jumps high in the air and kisses Sōsuke, completing her transformation as a human.
+Ponyo then joyfully jumps high in the air and kisses Sōsuke, completing her transformation into a human.